nuvo672/revshellpayload/README.md

 Save the file as "payload.dd" in the root directory of your Raspberry Pi Pico.
 With these steps completed, your Raspberry Pi Pico is set up as a Rubber Ducky device, and the reverse shell payload is ready to execute when connected to a target system.

-For more information and updates, please refer to this repository: [Hoax Shell Reverse Shell Payload][Hoaxshell]